Getting an accurate property appraisal from a competent real estate agent will be your first most important decision when selling your house.

 - WHERE TO FIND OUT WHAT MY HOME IS WORTH

-We have found over the years that you are better to have a competent agent who appraises your property correctly and markets it to achieve more in the sale price, than one who over-prices it and then under-delivers - because with the latter comes later price reductions.
+We have found over the years that you are better to have a competent agent who appraises your property correctly and markets it to achieve more in the sale price, than one who over-prices it and then under-delivers - because with the latter, often come big price reductions.

 Some real estate agents can over-estimate your property's value so you will list with them (often with undue pressure).
 Choose your agent carefully and use good advice to prepare yourself before you invite anyone into your home to provide a real estate appraisal.